EliaTogni/SM4ML_Obsidian/SM4ML_Obsidian/Results and Conclusion.md

+After performing our experiments, we collected all the results regarding the performances within tables and graphs.
 # Interesting Questions and Observations
 The process of visual inspection has involved some more or less debatable decision-making choices, as already anticipated.
 To assess the quality of these choices, an analysis will be conducted using GradCAM on a subset of the dataset composed of peculiar images.